Hello there!

 Here's a compiled version of Keycastr.

 I just compiled a version of keycastr and put it here since I could not find a precompiled version that’s relatively new.
+The release artifacts are available here:

 Keycastr is used for presentational demos.
-It’s free and the source is here in this github repo.
+It’s free and the source is here in this GitHub repo.
 You will need a modern version of Xcode to compile it.

 The version that is compiled is by creemama.
 I only blindingly updated the settings with Xcode recommendations.
 This “works for me” on OS X 10.8.3.